dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 ## Construction
 [construction]: #construction

-A collection expression has a *known length* if the compile-time type of each *spread element* in the collection expression is [*countable*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/ranges.md#adding-index-and-range-support-to-existing-library-types).
-The *countable* properties, `Length` and `Count`, are assumed to have no side effects.
+`Length` and `Count` properties, and `GetEnumerator` methods, are assumed to have no side effects.
-The *countable* properties do not include *explicit implementations* of `ICollection<T>.Count` or `ICollection.Count`.

 If the target type is a *struct* or *class type* that implements `System.Collections.IEnumerable`, and the target type does not have a *[create method](#create-methods)*, the construction of the collection instance as follows:

-* If the collection expression does not contain *spread elements*, and the collection type contains an applicable constructor with a single `int capacity` parameter, the compiler *may* invoke that constructor with a non-zero capacity value.
-Otherwise, the constructor that is applicable with no arguments is invoked.
+* The constructor that is applicable with no arguments is invoked.

 * For each element in order:
   * If the element is an *expression element*, the applicable `Add` instance or extension method is invoked with the element *expression* as the argument.
 (Interleaving `Add` calls matches classic [*collection initializer behavior*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#117154-collection-initializers).)